rbowen/presentations/raising_bar_presentations/slides.md

 <small>Photos are mine where not noted.
 All others are credited on the
 slide.<br />Except the one of Damian, which I stole from YouTube</small>

+???

+* Tell them on the last slide where to find your slides.
+* Tell them your preferred way of getitng in touch.
+* Don't use photos you don't have the rights to, because that's rude, and illegal.